The following article was originally published in the Jan/Feb 2015 issue of the Floral Notes newsletter.

 One week before opening a greenhouse or bay

 We order beneficial nematodes, Nemasys (Steinernema feltiae) a week before opening a greenhouse or bay.
-If plant material is expected to arrive, we also order, Hypoaspis miles (predatory mite), Atheta (rove beetle) and ABS (Amblyseius-Breeding-System) (Amblyseius cucumeris- predatory mite).
-We order A. cucumeris in sachets and one tube of loose (20K).
+If plant material is expected to arrive, we also order Stratiolaeleps (predatory mite), Atheta (rove beetle) and ABS (Amblyseius-Breeding-System) [Neoseiulus (amblyseius) cucumeris- predatory mite].
+We order N. cucumeris in sachets and one tube of loose (20K).
 At this time we also order banker plants because it will take 3 weeks or more to rear parasites for managing aphids.

 When our order arrives

 Note: When biologicals arrive, it is important to open up the package immediately and inspect them for quality.
 Here are some general guidelines when a package is received: Open the package, look for condensation or fermenting smell and temperature of contents; look for movement, if shipped as pupae or mummies, record the number of emerging adults; and keep good records.
 Take notes of species name, packaging type/size, date received, company batch number, date tested, method used, number of samples, number of biocontrol agents counted and any other observations on the appearance and performance of the product.
 If a problem is detected, contact the supplier.